Eastern Story TellingThe Dark Herald

 Each member of the Nakama corresponds to the Five-Man-Band sub-trope.
 These are:

 The protagonist, the guy whose story this is.

 Another Alpha who wants to be in charge but respects the Leader enough to follow but not without frequent grumbling.

 He’s the muscle.
 One of nature’s Bravo Males, he’s everyone’s best friend or he’s the Dad.
 He is usually good for a hearty laugh and can even be kind-hearted.
 Although, may also be troubled and taciturn.

-The engineer, the technician, the scientist, the advisor, the guy with the glasses.
+The engineer, the technician, the scientist, the advisor, and the guy with the glasses.
 SSH rank: Delta.

 And the Heart:

 The healer, the comforting voice, and the hand holder.
 The glue that holds the Nakama together.
 And invariably, the Chick.
 The Leader and Rival often vying for her affection, however, this last isn’t a requirement of a Nakama.